a-givertzman/fr-service/readme.md

 ##### Point.value

-The value, contains some information of the type corresponding with the Point.type field
+Contains the information of the type corresponding with the Point.type field

 ##### Point.status